 In 2019, Valley View Secondary School performed ‘Alice in Wonderland’, the first of many School Musicals to come, directed and choreographed by the Performing Arts Teacher, Hayley Horskins.
 45 students were involved in making this show a success, dedicating their time and effort over the year to auditions, rehearsals and planning.
 The show was a huge success and Valley View Secondary School is excited to see the Performing Arts develop over the coming years.

-At VVSS we have had a strong tradition of being involved in our NE Vista competitions.
-These activities are those that are performed in a regular school day and allow our students to make new friends, improve well-being, become physically active and learn new skills.
-Sports we have participated in the past include; Basketball, 5-a-side soccer, cricket, 9-a-side football, volleyball, beach soccer and lots more!
+At Valley View Secondary we have had a strong tradition of being involved in the North Eastern Vista competitions.
+These activities are performed on a regular school day and allow our students to make new friends, improve well-being, become physically active and learn new skills.
+Sports we have participated in the past include;

 Sports are advertised each term through our regular Bulletin on DayMap and students can be involved in as many sports as they choose by nomination.